Our reaction to the emergence of artificial intelligence (AI) tells more about humans than AI. Responses include three age-old fallacies:

 Later on the church came in and collected these sacrifices for us (money, livestock, etc.), and it turned out to be one of the greatest business ideas in history.
 So clearly, hurting ourselves and bleeding out to please an overwhelming force is something humans love to do.
 But does it help them?

 And since we anthropomorphized the overwhelming force, we can apply human strategies to influencing him.
 Worship is a strategy that may work on humans.
 So let’s do it to the weather.
 According to the logic of survival, a powerful human would spare or reward humans who help him, support him, think fondly of him, or help enforce his will over fellow humans.
-So we offer these things to the deity.
+So we offer these things to this human-like deity.
 We pray to him, we love him, because we depend of him.
 It is called dependence bonding, and it is a survival strategy.
 Nothing gets fixed this way, but that’s not the point.
 We just don’t want to die.

 In normal circumstances we are not helpless.
 When we have the power to influence the situation ourselves, our priority is to fix the situation.
 But once we are helpless, the priority shifts and it becomes psychological: to make the sense of helplessness go away.
 The first one is the logic of living.
 The second is the logic of mere survival.
 Telling which one is in order is the only wisdom you will ever need.